About The Beth Chatto Gardens

 What was once a car park is now a world-renowned Gravel Garden (which is never watered), and the dozens of plants Beth used to give to friends and family have morphed into one of the UK's leading plantsman's nurseries.

-A light and airy Tearoom, built in 2006, allows visitors to relax and take in their surroundings over a homemade cake and is also available for special private events such as wedding receptions, christenings and wakes.
+A light and airy Tearoom, built in 2006, allows visitors to relax and take in their surroundings over a homemade cake or a delicious lunch and is also available for special private events such as celebrations, christenings and wakes.

 About Beth Chatto

 Beth Chatto was born in 1923 to enthusiastic gardening parents.
 After working as a teacher she married the late Andrew Chatto in 1943.
 His life long interest in the origins of plants influenced the development of the Gardens and our use of plants to this day.